petyaracz/Racz2024/Readme.md

 # Stimuli

-There are three sets of stimuli, variable patterns from Hungarian morphology. `Baseline` participants see examples from all three.
-`Matching game` participants only see one set of stimuli throughout.
+There are three sets of stimuli, variable patterns from Hungarian morphology. `Baseline experiment` participants see examples from all three. `Matching experiment` participants only see one set of stimuli throughout.

 ## Sets of variation